ghcn345/Credit-Card-Default-Prediction/README.md

 Description of the structure of the repository and its contents:

 ```
-├── README.md                           <- The top-level README for reviewers of this project
+├── README                              <- The top-level README for reviewers of this project
-├── project_CCFraud                     <- Narrative documentation of analysis in Jupyter notebook
+├── CCDefaultPrediction                 <- Narrative documentation of analysis in Jupyter notebook
+├── order                               <- Python file for API call in FraudLabsPro Python Library
-├── Project_Presentation.pdf            <- PDF version of project presentation
+├── Project_Presentation                <- PDF version of project presentation
 ├── data                                <- Both sourced externally and generated from code
 └── images                              <- Both sourced externally and generated from code